RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 - **Example values**: Add support for example values on entity properties and action parameters in the schema (similar to OpenAPI's `example` keyword).
 Useful for documentation UIs to show realistic sample data and for client generators to emit test fixtures.
 Could be expressed as JSON Schema `examples` keyword or as a separate field on `EntityTypeSchema`/`ActionDescription`.
 To be designed in a future iteration.
 - **Tag groups**: Allow grouping entity types by tags for documentation UIs (e.g., "Admin", "Public", "Billing").
 The entity graph already provides natural grouping, but cross-cutting concerns that span multiple entities may benefit from explicit tags.
 To be designed if a concrete use case arises.
 - **Target framework**: `RESTyard.Schema` currently targets `netstandard2.0` for broad compatibility (e.g., `RESTyard.Client` multi-targets `netstandard2.0;net8.0`).
 Reconsider moving to `net10` once all consuming projects have dropped `netstandard2.0` support.
+- **`[LinkMediaType]` attribute for static media type hints**: Add a `[LinkMediaType("text/html")]` attribute for `ILink<T>` properties where the media type is always the same (e.g., external file downloads).
+The source generator would read this and populate `LinkDescription.MediaType`, enabling richer client generation — e.g., a generated client method could return `HttpResponseMessage` or `Stream` instead of deserializing Siren when it knows the link serves a non-Siren media type.
+Only useful for links with a fixed media type; dynamic cases (via `WithAvailableMediaType()`) remain runtime-only.
+To prevent mismatches between the declared attribute and the runtime `WithAvailableMediaType()` call, consider either: (a) a Roslyn analyzer that warns when a link property has `[LinkMediaType]` but the code also calls `WithAvailableMediaType()` with a different value, or (b) a runtime check in the generated `ToSiren()` method that validates the actual media type matches the declared attribute and throws/logs on mismatch.